ayewo/tt-ssh/README.md

 python3 -m ttnn.examples.usage.run_op_on_device
 ```

-  You can further confirm you have a working environment by running each of the PyTorch examples below.
+  You can further confirm you have a working environment by running each of the PyTorch examples below[^2].

 > [!NOTE]
 > The [examples](https://github.com/ayewo/tt-ssh/tree/main/examples) are taken directly from the Tenstorrent docs: https://docs.tenstorrent.com/tt-metal/latest/ttnn/ttnn/usage.html#basic-examples